In this guide, I want to introduce the Pomodoro Technique to you.

 The Pomodoro technique was started by a man called Francesco Cirillo.
 He developed the idea in the late 1980s when he was a student at university.

-He found a great way to help him stay motivated and focus.
+He found a great way to help him stay motivated and focused.
 He did it by using his mother’s cooking timer.

 It was in the shape of a tomato.